In Spring, the ResourceBundleMessageSource is the most common class to resolve text messages for different locales.

 output

-1. In context.getMessage(), the second argument is the message parameters, you have to pass it as object array.
+1. In context.getMessage(), the second argument is message parameters, you have to pass it as object array.
 You can just pass a null if no parameter values available.

 context.getMessage("customer.name",null, Locale.US);